-- Scoping Summary Report WSDOT published the I-90 Scoping Summary Report summarizing the comments received during the most recent outreach in October and November 2013.
+- Scoping Summary Report WSDOT published the I-90 Scoping Summary Report summarizing the comments received during outreach in October and November 2013.

 The Cross Lake Washington Corridor is made up of the I-90 and SR 520 bridges, two parallel highways that operate as one system to connect the region’s major employment and population centers over a 22-mile long body of water.